gbouras13/plassembler/README.md

 1. Assembled mode.

-Thanks to @gaworj, assembled mode has been added to Plassembler from v1.0.0.
+* Thanks to @gaworj, assembled mode has been added to Plassembler from v1.0.0.
 This allows you to calculate the copy numbers of already assembled plasmids you may have, skipping assembly.
 You can specify this with the `-a` flag, along with your chromosome FASTA file using `--input-chromosome` and your plasmids FASTA file `--input_plasmids`.

 2. Multi-mapped reads.

-All reads that map to multiple contigs (mostly, reads that map to both the chromosome and plasmids, but also to multiple putative plasmids) can be extracted using the `--multi-map` options.
+* All reads that map to multiple contigs (mostly, reads that map to both the chromosome and plasmids, but also to multiple putative plasmids) can be extracted using the `--multi-map` options.
 These may be of interest if you are looking at shared mobile genetic elements.

+3. Multiple chromosome bacteria/megaplasmids/chromids

+* Plassembler should work with bacteria with multiple chromosomes, megaplasmids or chromids.
+In this case, I would treat the megaplasmids etc like chromosomes and assemble them using a long-read first approach with Trycycler or Dragonflye, as they are of approximately chromosome size.
+However, I'd still use Plassembler to recover small plasmids - for example, for  it managed to recover a 5386bp plasmid in the _Vibrio campbellii DS40M4_ genome (see this [paper](https://doi.org/10.1128/MRA.01187-18) and this [bioproject](https://www.ncbi.nlm.nih.gov/bioproject/479421) ) that was missed with Unicycler v.0.4.4 (or at least not uploaded!).
+* I would recommend tweaking the parameters a bit in this use case. -c needs to be smaller than the size of the largest chromosome-like element, and I would increase the subsampling depth `-s` from 30 to something higher (e.g. `-s 100`), because this is based off the `-c` value.
+* For example, if for the vibrio example, which had approximately 1.8Mbp and 3.3Mbp chromosomes , I used `-c 1500000 -s 100`.

 # Installation